Verified & Recognized By

 The bathwater.
 That's everything else.
 The gathering of people.
 The shared meal.
 The sanctuary of a place where you belong.
 The ritual that marks life's passages.
 The accountability to something larger than yourself.
 The healing that comes from being known and accepted without condition.
 The courage to ask hard questions alongside others who are asking them too.

-Most people who leave religion end up alone, isolated, cynical, spiritually homeless.
+Many people who leave religion find themselves alone, isolated, cynical, spiritually homeless.
 They threw out both the baby and the bathwater.
-We refused to do that.
-We recognized that the community, the fellowship, the structure of gathering together.
-Those are real goods.
+Once they saw through the veil of manipulation they walked away for good.
+We did that too; but eventually came to realize this is unfair to those of us who just wanted truth and reason.
+After many cynical and angry years towards the institution that betrayed us we slowly began to recognize that the community, the fellowship, the structure of gathering together can be fulfilling and those are real goods.
 They're worth preserving.

 So we built a church for people who don't go to church.
 A place for those of us who love the bathwater but can't keep pretending the baby is real.
 A sanctuary for the honest, the doubting, the questioning, and the people brave enough to say: I want community and fellowship and meaning, but I won't lie to myself to get it.